Academic Catalogs

 • Educational workshops: In collaboration with campus and community partners, EOPS offers targeted workshops addressing a variety of topics to support student success and wellness, including financial aid, the transfer process, career development, study skills, and more.

-• School supplies assistance: General school supplies, including Chromebook and graphing calculator loans, are provided to EOPS students in need, as available.
+• School supplies assistance: General school supplies and graphing calculator loans, are provided to EOPS students in need, as available.

-• New student orientation: The online orientation is a two-hour presentation by EOPS staff to give incoming EOPS students comprehensive information about the program, requirements, and support services.
+• Student orientation: The online orientation is presented by EOPS staff to give incoming EOPS students comprehensive information about the program, requirements, and support services.

 EOPS Student Eligibility